|Expert links:||"Rozites" caperatus||C. violaceus||Hypogeous|

 I will list the section name of each species, and if it is not part of the core group of Phlegmaciums, the section name will be in bold (e.g. /calochroi).

-C. subolivascens grp - spring C. glaucopus members (the described species at high elevations), sometimes entirely streaky purple. (near /Glaucopodes)
+C. subolivascens grp - spring, at least some species at high elevations, sometimes entirely streaky purple. (/Phlegmacioides)

 C. montanus (sphagnophilus/